ScootKit/CustomDCBot/README.md

 * `author`
     * `name`: Name of the author
     * `link`: Link to the author
+    * `scnxOrgID`:   [SCNX](https://scnx.xyz)-Organisation-ID of the developer (allows you to accept donations in the dashboard and will show up to users in the dashboard)
+* `openSourceURL`: URL to the Source-Code of the module licensed under an Open-Source-License (will show donation-banners in the SCNX Dashboard (if orgID is set) and qualifies (qualified) developers for financial support from the Open-Source-Pool of SCNX)
 * `description`: Short description of the module
 * `cli` (optional): [CLI-File](#cli-files) of your module
 * `commands-dir` (optional): Directory inside your module folder where all